microcmsio/react-hooks-use-modal/README.md

 ### [ModalComponent, openFunc, closeFunc, isOpenBool] = useModal(domNode?, { preventScroll?, focusTrapOptions?, showCloseButton?, renderCloseButton? })

 `ModalComponent`
+Type: React.FC<{ title?: React.ReactNode; description?: React.ReactNode, children?: React.ReactNode }>
 Modal component that displays children in the screen center.
+If you specify `title` and `description`, you must implement custom components with the `components` option's `Modal` property and render in them.

 `openFunc`
 A function to open modal.